Extensibility in Attract

 Web content (iframe) activity

 The Web content (iframe) activity lets you embed a custom web solution that you've built in the hiring process or the Candidate portal.
-You can read and write data directly from Common Data Service for Apps.
+You can read and write data directly from Common Data Service.
 You can also customize the solution so that it triggers flows or takes advantage of Microsoft Azure functions.
 For more information about how to configure the Web content activity, see Activities in Attract.

 The Web content activity is available only with the Comprehensive hiring add-on.